MogammadTaariqBardien/hotel_booking_app/README.md

 - Download the ZIP file of project.
 - Extract the project.
 - Create virtual host with a path to the project or put the folder into a location where the folder can be read.
-- Use Hotel booking app
+- Use Hotel booking app.

 ## Contributors